 Why credit scores matter

-Your credit score may not directly affect your daily life, but when it does matter, it really matters.
+Your credit score may not directly affect your daily life, but when it does matter, it matters big-time.
+Having a high credit score has undoubtedly helped me, especially when it came to applying for a mortgage or a car loan.

 Your credit score doesn't just affect your ability to borrow money.
 Other things your credit score can affect include insurance premiums, cable and internet accounts, cell phone purchases, and your ability to rent an apartment.
 Some employers even ask to look at your credit history before making a hiring decision.

 Your credit score is only part of your financial picture.
 Your credit report — which lenders also look at — offers a more complete view of your payment history and determines your credit score.
-Make sure to check your report at least once or twice per year to catch any errors.
+Make sure to check this at least once or twice per year to catch and dispute credit report errors, like charges you never made or credit accounts you never opened.

 Types of credit scores